peterb12/A-Tour-Of-Haskell/Week1.md

 One last note: the goal of this class is to teach you about basic computer science patterns, in the context of a weird programming language.
 When you're done with this class, you will be able to impress people at parties with your amazing knowledge of obscure computer programming languages.
 There are no grades, and the only reason to do this is because you want to.
 In the course of the class, you may find yourself getting stuck on some of the homework assignments.
 You can get yourself unstuck _any way you want_: ask your teachers, talk to your friends who are taking the class, read a Haskell book.
 Most of the homework assignments here are very well-known problems.
 You can undoubtedly do Google searches to find answers to them, and nobody is going to bust you for it.
 The only thing I suggest is that if you do that, _take your time and try to understand the answer that you're finding_.
 If you google for the answers in the early weeks without understanding them, you'll be completely lost in the following weeks.
 ## Expressions
-Before anything else, make sure you **go to the class program window and click (or touch) the "Run" button**.
+Before anything else, make sure you **go to the class program window and click (or tap) the "Run" button**.
 The examples in this document **will not work if you don't do that.**
 Most of the things we type are called _expressions_.
 An expression is any combination of symbols that can be simplified to a _value_.
 You can think of a value as any expression that is in its simplest form.

 For example, go there now and type `123` and hit enter.
 Haskell should reply with